vuejs/vuepress/packages/docs/docs/plugin/official/plugin-last-updated.md

 # [@vuepress/plugin-last-updated](https://github.com/vuejs/vuepress/tree/master/packages/@vuepress/plugin-last-updated)

-> last-updated plugin for vuepress
+> last-updated plugin for VuePress

 If you use the default theme, you don't need to install this plugin, because the plugin is already included in the `core` of VuePress, and you should use the [themeConfig.lastUpdated](../../theme/default-theme-config.md#last-updated) option directly.